Smile-SA/elasticsuite/README.md

 ## News

+### 🎉 Hyvä compatibility

+Elasticsuite is compatible with Hyvä theme.
+Please checkout [their blog article](https://hyva.io/blog/news/elasticsuite-hyva-partnership.html) to find out more about that.

+If you want to use Elasticsuite with Hyvä theme, you'll need to install the [compatibility module](https://gitlab.hyva.io/hyva-themes/hyva-compat/magento2-smile-elasticsuite/)

 ### ⚠️ Magento versions compatibility :

 Due to several changes in Magento 2.4.0, we cannot ensure compatibility between ElasticSuite <2.10 and Magento >=2.4.0 versions.